Table of contents

 The paperwork is minimal

 What is one of the most irritating parts of applying for a traditional loan?
 The seemingly never-ending amount of paperwork they ask for.
-You're required to submit numerous documents and make several trips back and forth to deliver them all.
+You wil need to submit numerous documents and make several trips back and forth to deliver them all.

 This non-traditional loan transaction can be completed with minimal paperwork.
 All you have to do is provide your details in the beginning, either by filling out a form or giving them out over the phone and then offer the agent your financial information.

-Like any loan option, there are also drawbacks to getting a doorstep loan.
-This can be a good solution for some people, but it's best to be aware of possible risks.
+Like any loan, there are also drawbacks to getting a doorstep loan.
+This can be a good solution for some people, but it's wise to be aware of possible risks.

 The interest rate is higher than on a regular loan

-It's well known that a loan like this comes with a higher interest rate attached because of the lack of credit checks and lender security, so make sure to take that into account when applying and planning repayment.
+It's well known that a loan like this comes with a higher rates because of the lack of checks and lender security, so make sure to take that into account when applying and planning repayment.

 You can become financially reliant on the loan

 An option like this is typically meant to be helpful in a pinch, not to be used constantly.
-If you can't afford your lifestyle, you risk becoming reliant on this type of loan.
+If you can't afford your lifestyle, you risk becoming reliant on this kind of loan.

 You can encounter poor practices